The Realm of Potentials

 Possible Situations in the life of the individual

-Where from do potential states of life of the individual originate?
+Where do potential states of life of the individual originate?
 Within the actual state of the individual at each moment in time, there is a mental storehouse of tendencies, aspirations, desires, hope and beliefs – which dormant existence may evade the conscious mind.
 These mental powers paint dynamic images of potential actions in the future.
-Developing scenarios of possible situations is influenced by individual’s past actions and current intentionality.
+Developing scenarios of possible situations is influenced by an individual’s past actions and current intentionality.
 Individual’s motivations keep the mind polarised towards realising inner scenarios.
-The power of creating inner scenarios act as a magnet leading to selecting appropriate factors from the environment to turn some of the potential scenarios into possible states of existence.
+The power of creating inner scenarios acts as a magnet leading to selecting appropriate factors from the environment to turn some of the potential scenarios into possible states of existence.

 Considering the realm of potentials {P} in the identity of the individual can also explain why individuals get engaged in relationships.
 Depending on the intensity of desire of the individual, some inner potential states can acquire considerable strength of motivation.
 A desired scenario becomes repetitively nagging in one’s mind seeking realisation, and in this way it acquires the power of influence on one’s behavior and choice, driving to related actions.